canalplus/rx-player/doc/architecture/transports/pipeline.md

 original form to convert it to the RxPlayer's internal representation of it.

-It receives an argument the downloaded Manifest, some manifest-related informations (e.g. its URL) and a specific function called `scheduleRequest`, allowing it to ask for supplementary requests before completing (e.g. to fetch the current time from an URL or to load sub-parts of the Manifests only known at parse-time).
+It receives an argument the downloaded Manifest, some manifest-related information (e.g. its URL) and a specific function called `scheduleRequest`, allowing it to ask for supplementary requests before completing (e.g. to fetch the current time from an URL or to load sub-parts of the Manifests only known at parse-time).